Uber loses $2.9 billion, offloads bike and scooter business

 Revenue in its Eats meal delivery business grew 53% as customers shuttered at home opted to order in.
 The company exited markets where its food delivery business was unprofitable, including the Czech Republic, Egypt and Honduras.
 But it added key accounts including Chipotle, Dunkin’ and Shake Shack, and it enabled delivery from grocery and convenience stores.

+“At a time when our rides business is down significantly due to shelter-in-place, our Eats business is surging,” Khosrowshahi said on a conference call with investors.
+“The big opportunity we thought Eats was just got bigger.”

+Gross bookings grew 8% to $15.8 billion, with 54% growth in the food delivery business and a 3% decline in rides, on a constant currency basis.

-Uber’s bottom line was hurt when the value of its investments in Chinese ride-hailing giant Didi, Singapore-based Grab and others plummeted by $2.1 billion as demand collapsed in those regions.
+Uber’s bottom line was hurt in the first quarter when the value of its investments in Chinese ride-hailing giant Didi, Singapore-based Grab and others plummeted by $2.1 billion as demand collapsed in those regions.

+The challenges are continuing in the second quarter.
+In April, rides were down 80% globally compared to last year, Khosrowshahi said.
+But rides have been increasing for the past three weeks and bookings in large cities across Georgia and Texas, two states that started re-opening, are up 43% and 50% respectively from their lowest points, he said.

+Demand for the Eats business grew 89% in April, excluding India, and “we’ve seen an enormous acceleration in demand since mid-March,” Khosrowshahi said.